Doregon/quick-hackintosh-guides/usb-creation/mac-latest-version.md

 ## 1. Aquiring the installer

-Whether or not you're currently running Big Sur, you can **download the installer from the App Store.**
+Whether or not you're currently running the latest version, you can **download the installer from the App Store.**

 <p align=center>
 <img src="https://raw.githubusercontent.com/Doregon/hackintosh-guides/main/images/big-sur-full-1.png" width=75%>